Want your coffee to actually taste strong—not just hot and dark?

 Medium-roasted coffee beans are less robust in flavor but still have strong coffee notes, so they are the best to double-brew.

-As I’ve discussed above, the French press makes for the strongest coffee, as the coffee grounds are steeped in hot water.
+As I discussed above, the French press produces the strongest coffee, as the coffee grounds are steeped in hot water.

-When instead using a pour over method, like the Chemex, to double brew your coffee, you’re left with a strong coffee that doesn’t have any bitterness.
+Instead of using a pour-over method, like the Chemex, to double brew your coffee, you’re left with a strong coffee that isn’t bitter.

 Conclusion